Les Bury

 Leslie Harry Ernest Bury CMG (25 February 1913 – 7 September 1986) was an Australian politician and economist.
-He was a member of the Liberal Party and served in the House of Representatives between 1956 and 1974, representing the Division of Wentworth.
+He was a member of the Liberal Party and was a senior cabinet minister in the 1960s and early 1970s.

+Bury was born in England and attended Queens' College, Cambridge.
+He moved to Australia in 1935 to work as an economist at the Bank of New South Wales, later joining the Department of the Treasury.
+Bury was elected to the House of Representatives at the 1956 Wentworth by-election.
 He held ministerial office in Coalition governments for nearly a decade, serving as Minister for Air (1961–1962), Housing (1963–1966), Labour and National Service (1966–1969), Treasurer (1969–1971) and Foreign Affairs (1971).
+He retired from politics at the 1974 election after losing preselection.

 Early life

-Bury was born in Willesden, London, England, the son of Doris Elma (née Walgrave) and Ernest Bury.
-His father was an Anglican clergyman.
-Bury attended Herne Bay College in Kent before matriculating at Queens' College, Cambridge.
+Bury was born on 25 February 1913 in Willesden, London, England.
+He was the son of Doris Elma (née Walgrave) and Ernest Bury; his father was an Anglican clergyman.

+Bury attended Herne Bay College in Eddington, Kent, before matriculating to Queens' College, Cambridge.
 His education was financed by scholarships and financial assistance from an uncle.
 He graduated Bachelor of Arts in 1934 and was a member of the Cambridge University Conservative Association.
 His lecturers at Cambridge included John Maynard Keynes and Joan Robinson, both of whom made a lasting impression.

 Bury moved to Sydney in December 1935 to work in the economic department of the Bank of New South Wales.
 He assisted general manager Alfred Charles Davidson during the 1935 Banking Royal Commission.
-He married Anne Weigall on 23 August 1940, with whom he had four sons.
 Bury enlisted in the army in 1942, serving with heavy artillery fixed defences and with the 12th Australian Radar Detachment.
-He worked in the Department of the Treasury in the 1940s and later worked as Executive Director of the International Bank for Reconstruction and Development and the Australian representative on the International Monetary Fund from 1951 to 1956.
+He was posted to the Directorate of Research and Civil Affairs in January 1945.

+In May 1946, Bury joined the Commonwealth Public Service as a secretary in the economic relations division of the Department of External Affairs, where he was involved in trade negotiations.
+He moved to the Department of the Treasury in 1949.
+He was based in Washington, D.C., from 1951 to 1956 as the Australian representative on the International Monetary Fund and an executive director of the International Bank for Reconstruction and Development.